ECMWFCode4Earth/air-quality-observation-classification/Milestone3_Pecos_Quality_Control/README.md

 3 Choose an increment on measurements that is acceptable for both increasing and decreasing values

-4 Find How many stations don’t measure every 15 minutes through a day and when are these are
+4 Find how many stations don’t measure every 15 minutes through a day and when are these are

 5 Find stagnant measurements that don't change over a chosen amount